Raza046/Django-Channels-Realtime-Chat-App/README.md

 A Web based chat application platform developed using Django (Channels).

+Just Clone it and run : python manage.py runserver.
+Thats it!

 Video Link: https://www.youtube.com/watch?v=lJeiyIVrAnc

 Following are the functionalities of this chat app: